Tyrn/wei/the-insider-en.typ

      Crappy tires screeched and the police car drove away.

      Welsey sat in his cucumber on wheels and felt totally shocked.
 That was not a minor bribe anymore.
 That...
-There could be only one explanation - the connection with the Earth didn't break off  accidentally.
+There could be only one explanation---the connection with the Earth didn't break off  accidentally.
 He was followed by the Shavash's agents.
 The conversation was tapped.